Swapnil-ingle/refactoring-ui-notes/README.md

 3. Design the mobile layout first (On ~400px canvas), as the contraints are real.
 Once the mobile version is ready, bring it to desktop width and resize whatever was a compromise due to mobile screen limit.

 4. Think in terms of columns.
 If you bring something from mobile-view to desktop-view and that element is taking too much size think how you can refactor it into multiple columns.

+5. Don't make things grow/shrink proportionate to each-other (ex: Padding or margin in percentage or em), this won't make sense when things go from desktop size to mobile size.

+6.